okeeffed/developer-notes/manual/TypeScript/Developers-Guide.md

 ### Constraints with Generics

-- Cannot call method on generic
+- Cannot call method on generics
+-